jracelis-hub/my-learning-notes/concurrency/README.md

 ### Issues

 Race conditions - A part of the code where the shared resources are being accesed
-- Occurence: When two more porcees try to acces the same resource at the same time without proper coordination
+- Occurence: When two more procees try to acces the same resource at the same time without proper coordination

 Mutex or Mutual Exclusion